egeeamu/voskhod/README.md

 caution : put only the transcriptome(s) you want merged into ./assembly/tomerge as the whole content of the folder will be used in merging step.

-> ./merge_transcriptomes.sh
+> ./05_merge_transcriptomes.sh

 the output will be stored in ./reference_ts

-Now we can identify reads using the comination of reference transcriptome species and the denovo assembly.
+Now we can identify reads using the combination of reference transcriptome species and the denovo assembly.

 5. Merge (with Pear) and cleaning R1 & R2 before Voskhod assembly: